 Professional and amateur writers alike face these problems.
 They don’t magically disappear once you cross a certain threshold of experience.
 The tools mentioned will help you write and overcome incorrect grammar, word choice, and content issues.
 With repetition and time, the frequency of these roadblocks will become minimal and your command of the English language will increase.

-Writing Advice from the Experts
+Chapter 7: Writing Advice from the Experts

 I have heard talks by excellent writers and even met a few good writers in my time.
 Malcolm Gladwell attended the Scholastic Art and Writing Awards the year I won